RisingFlamesUK/kna-test-bed/docs/design.md

 - **Suite components** (Docker + Postgres + logging) are implemented and documented there.
 - **Test components** are listed with **Status: Planned** and proposed signatures.
 We’ll fill them in one by one as we agree on each piece.

+Interactive scenarios are driven by **`test/components/interactive-driver.ts`**, which uses `openBoxedProcess` to stream a generator’s TTY output into the suite logs and programmatically answer prompts (including **checkbox lists** with scrolling and label-based selection).

 > Conventions (applies to all components):
 >